 Checking Out Of Your Hotel Without Going To The Front Desk

-You don’t really need to check out of your hotel, the bill will come one way or another.
-But before you just dismiss the notion of checking out every again think back to when you checked in.
+You don’t really need to check out of your hotel, the bill will come one way or another; still, be aware of check-out times.
+But before you just dismiss the notion of checking out ever again think back to when you checked in.
 Yep, checking out is smart for a number of reasons including being courteous to your fellow travelers.

 But if you are in a rush and dash past the front desk line on your way out there are options to stay in the good graces of the travel saints.